Mikky-Li/Airbnb-Price-Prediction/README.md

 ## Methodology

-The process of this project includes data cleansing, data pre-processing, data visualization (Exploratory Data Analysis), data splitting (Training, Validation and Prediction) and modeling (Including but not limited to Random forest model, XGBoost model and Neural Network model).
+The process of this project includes data cleansing, data pre-processing, data visualization (Exploratory Data Analysis), data splitting (Training, Validation and Prediction) and modeling (Regression Tree, Random forest model and XGBoost model).
 Based on the key metrics (RMSE, MAE, R-Square) comparison, I will be able to choose the best model for prediction.